The SEND Code of Practice says:

 The local authority will then decide if the Plan should remain unchanged, if it needs to be amended, or if it is to be ceased.
 They have 4 weeks from the date of the meeting to let you know their decision.

 If they decide to amend the Plan then they should make the amendments as soon as possible.
-You will be sent the original Plan plus the proposed amendments and will have 15 calendar days to respond to comment on the proposed changes, including requesting a particular school to be named in the plan.
+You will be sent the original Plan plus the proposed amendments and will have 15 calendar days to respond or comment on the proposed changes, including requesting a particular school to be named in the plan.

 The local authority must issue an amended plan, or let you know they have decided not to amend the plan within 8 weeks of the original amendment notice.